tatocaster/tatocaster.github.io/tatocaster/content/posts/hello-world.md

 +++
 ## Introduction

-So, here we are. what to expect?
+So, here we are. what to expect?:

-* almost monthly blog/newsletter
+- almost monthly blog/newsletter
-* quick tips, productivity hacks
+- quick tips, productivity hacks
 * random musing
 * list of reading material, mainly what I read
 * podcasts I listen